-In her ninth season at Pacific in 2014-15, head coach Lynne Roberts has turned the Pacific Tigers into a post-season program, a Big West champion and a West Coast Conference contender.
+In nine seasons at Pacific head coach Lynne Roberts has turned the Pacific Tigers into a post-season program, a Big West champion and a West Coast Conference contender.

 In Pacific’s first season in the WCC in 2013-14, the Tigers finished third at 12-6, with a 18-13 overall record and a program-best third straight post-season berth.
 Pacific had just one post-season trip prior to Roberts’ arrival in Stockton.

 The 2012-13 Tigers set program records for wins, win percentage, home wins and road wins in a single season and won the regular season title for the first time in school history.
 Roberts was named the 2013 Big West Coach of the Year on March 11.
 For the first time in program history, the Tigers received votes in the Top 25 polls, appearing on ballots in both the Associated Press Top 25 and ESPN/USA Today Coaches’ Poll.

 In 2011-12, Roberts’ squad turned in the highest win total in 10 seasons and made a post-season tournament for the second time in program history.

 She led the Tigers to the WNIT, as Pacific advanced to the second round with the program’s first-ever postseason victory, a 77-62 home win over Arizona State.
 Pacific also picked up a regular season win over NCAA Tournament participant Florida (who advanced to the second round).
 Roberts led the Tigers to 18 wins in 2011-12 and has 155 career coaching victories.